Shopify/vscode-shopify-ruby/README.md

 > This extension does not implement any Ruby related features.
 It's just a pack containing other extensions, which are
 > the ones that deliver the features.
 > If you encounter Sorbet related issues, please report them in https://github.com/sorbet/sorbet
-> If you are using RDBG to debug and encounter issues, please report them in https://github.com/ruby/vscode-rdbg
 > For other Ruby development issues, please report them in https://github.com/Shopify/vscode-ruby-lsp

 ## Usage